Generative diffusion learning for parametric partial differential equations: More details on computational benchmarks

 \section{More details on computational benchmarks}

 We provide further details about data generation, training, and testing of PDNO for the test problems.
-Before we present the detailed setup of each test problem, we remind the reader about the following general setup for all test problems presented: \begin{itemize}[leftmargin=*] \item The data set is obtained by sampling inputs, i.e., the fields $a\in\SA$ and then solving the corresponding equation $\EQOP(u;a)=0$ in order to obtain the output $u\in\SU$. \item The sampling distribution $a\sim \mu$ generally depends on a specific model.
-In the tests reported here as well as in \cite{FNO}, the input fields $a$ are sampled from random fields that are obtained by transformations of Gaussian fields of mean zero, with a given covariance operator described for each test separately. \item Recall that we use the same notation for the finite dimensional approximation to $a$ and $u$ on finite meshes representing the fields by their grid values, i.e., $a = a|_{D_M}\in\R^{M^d}$ and $u = u|_{D_M}\in\R^{M^d}$, thus the dimensions of the input and output spaces are determined by the number of grid points per dimension $M$ and the dimension of the domain $d$. \item The training data set $\mathcal{D}=\{(a^{(i)},u^{(i)})\}_{i=1}^N$ is built from $N$ samples of $a$.
-Similarly a testing data set $\widetilde{D}$ is generated with $\widetilde N$ testing pairs. \item The sequential sampling of the reverse Markov chain is represented by a UNet backbone whose parameters are shared across all time steps $t = 1, \ldots, T$.
-The sinusoidal position encoding is used to specify the diffusion time $t$. \item We use a multi-head self-attention block that connects the up-scaling and down-scaling blocks of the UNet.
-However, we found the impact of the self-attention block is inconsequential to the final computational accuracy. \item Comparing to the unconditional DDPM, the proposed PDNO takes an additional argument $a$ for the noise predictor $\epsilon_{\theta}(t, u_t, a)$.
-Since $a$ and $u_t$ are of the same dimension in general, we simply apply channel wise concatenation for $a$ and $u_t$ before we feed them into the UNet.
-However, we emphasize that the architecture can be readily modified to handle $a$ and $u_t$ that are of different spatial dimensions through projecting them into a common latent space. \end{itemize}
+Before we present a detailed setup for each test problem, we remind the reader of the following general setup for all test problems presented. \begin{enumerate}[leftmargin=*] \item The data set is obtained by sampling inputs, i.e., the fields $a \in \mathcal{A}$ and then solving the corresponding equation $\EQOP(u;a)=0$ to obtain the output $u\in\SU$.
+Numerically, we only have access to their finite-dimensional counterparts $\BA$ and $\BU$. \item The sampling distribution $a \sim \nu_a$ generally depends on a specific model.
+In the tests reported here and in \cite{FNO}, the input fields $a$ are sampled from random fields that are obtained by transformations of Gaussian fields of mean zero, with a given covariance operator described for each test separately. \item The training data set $\mathcal{D}=\{(\BA^{(i)},\BU^{\eta, (i)})\}_{i=1}^{M_{\text{train}}}$ is built from $M_{\text{train}}$ samples.
+Similarly, a test data set $\widetilde{D}$ is generated with $M_{\text{test}}$ testing pairs. \item Sequential sampling of the reverse Markov chain is represented by a UNet backbone whose parameters are shared across all time steps $n = 1, \ldots, N$.
+The sinusoidal position encoding is used to specify the diffusion time $n$. \item We use a multi-head self-attention block that connects the up-scaling and down-scaling blocks of the UNet.
+However, we found that the impact of the self-attention block is inconsequential to the final computational accuracy. \item Compared to unconditional DDPM, the proposed PDNO takes an additional argument $\BA$ for the noise predictor $\epsilon_{\theta}(n, \BU_n, \BA)$.
+Since $\BA$ and $\BU_n$ are generally of the same dimension, we simply apply channel-wise concatenation for $\BA$ and $\BU_n$ before feeding them into the UNet.
+However, we emphasize that the architecture can be easily modified to handle $\BA$ and $\BU_n$ that are of different spatial dimensions by projecting them into a common latent space. \end{enumerate}